POPULATION

 Upon the birth of a child, Côte d’Ivoire's Labor Code provides 2 days of fully paid leave to employees who have worked for the same employer for at least 6 months.
 Employees must seek written prior authorization, though if this is not possible, they must submit relevant documents within 15 days of their absence.

 The Caisse Nationale de Prévoyance Sociale (CNPS) 's retirement branch is responsible for paying pension benefits to retired employees.
 Employees are entitled to a pension when they are affiliated with CNPS, reached the age of 60 years, and have had at least 15 years of paid employment.
 The retirement pension is calculated as a percentage of wages subject to contribution in the best 15 years, calculated based on the number of years of service.
 The maximum amount of the pension paid in respect of the retirement is 50% of the average wage.
 The minimum monthly pension is 50% of the guaranteed professional minimum wage.
+From January 2026, the minimum monthly pension amount is set at CFA 60,000.

 Employees who have less than 2 years of contributions and leave the CNPS regime are entitled to reimbursement of their contributions made to the CNPS.
 Employer contributions are not refunded.